vuldin/raw-post-mod/README.md

 For external webapps using the REST API this makes it difficult to determine for themselves how to best render this content.
 This is especially the case with the `content` and `excerpt` objects.

+## Feature
+This mod reads the raw content and generates a JSON array.
+Each entry in the array is the contents of the post's paragraph.

 Here is an example of the same request above after this plugin is installed:
 ```json
 {